KZedan/bliss-makers/README.md

 ## Monday (29.07)
 ### Meeting 1
-- Deciding what tech to use (Sinatra Framework, Ruby for backend, ORM - Datamapper,
+- Deciding what tech to use (Sinatra Framework, Ruby for backend, ORM - Datamapper)
 - Writing out user stories
 - Creating issues for each user story, feature, etc.
 - Assigning pairs (Ben & Genny, Kareem & Anastasiia)
 - Setting up all the files for the project - FRAMEWORK
 ### Afternoon Meeting
 - Talk about databases, decide what ORM to use for the project
-- Assign tasks
+- Assign tasks (Anstasiia - record the database setup instructions, Genny & Kareem - research DataMapper and add it to the project, Ben - work on Controller and View)

 ## Tuesday (30.07)
 ## Wednesday (31.07)